Can Payroll Services Help With Workers’ Compensation Audits?

 However, CSI Accounting & Payroll offers Pay As You Go workers’ compensation, which is a relatively new option that uses the payroll data to calculate the premiums owed each payroll.

-Since the exact amount is collected each payroll with Pay As You Go, there isn’t much to do when it’s time for the audit so it generally doesn’t involve the business owner.
+Since the exact amount is collected each payroll with Pay As You Go, there isn’t much to do when it’s time for the audit, so it generally doesn’t involve the business owner.
 This also means there’s no need for you to adjust payments for overestimating or underestimating your annual wages paid.

+When you go through a workers’ compensation audit, the process might vary from carrier to carrier.
 To verify the amount that you paid out in payroll, you need to send them what each employee earned during the policy period.
 This can be done in a few different ways.

-There are two tax filings that auditors will ask for to show your employees’ reported quarterly earnings: a wage detail (state unemployment) or a federal tax reconciliation report (Forms 941.)
+First, send your auditor a payroll summary by employee for the policy period and tax filings for the quarters that most closely align with the policy period.
+They should show the same or similar amounts.
+There are two tax filings that auditors will ask for to show your employees’ reported quarterly earnings: a wage detail (state unemployment) or a federal tax reconciliation report (Form 941).
 CSI uses 941s since they don’t contain extra employee details, such as social security numbers.

 There’s also information that you’ll need from your contractors (1099s), who are not your employees.
 You’ll need their certificates of insurance coverage to ensure they have their own workers’ compensation insurance.
 This lets your carrier know not to charge you additional premiums to cover them.

-How Can a Payroll Service Help You Through a Workers’ Compensation Audit?
+How Can a Payroll Service Help You?

 While this isn’t standard for other payroll providers, CSI has a secure online portal that lets you pull your payroll reports and tax forms for free at any time.
 It’s extremely helpful to avoid waiting for business hours to speak to a representative when the due date is approaching quickly.